 We’ve placed a singular level of faith in the ability of grades to tell us everything, a faith that allows grades to conceal much about students and what they might actually be capable of achieving.
 At their worst, they don’t just conceal what might be achieved, but they stand directly in the way of it.

 At their core, grades were designed to control students.
 An article in The Chronicle of Higher Education sums it up perfectly, noting that while most college professors aren’t particularly enamored of the grading system, most recognize the capacity of punitive evaluation to motivate.
 Without grades, goes the argument, students would be less likely to complete homework assignments, would exert less effort, and would decline to study for their exams.

-So the grading system’s capacity to dole out punishment is probably its strongest feature.
-Granted, that’s not a good thing where the quality of our education is concerned.
-But speaking practically, grades are the easy answer to the complex question of how to push students into action.
+The grading system’s capacity to dole out punishment is among its strongest features.
+Speaking practically, grades are the simple solution to the complex problem of how to push students into action.
 It may not be the best answer, but it’s the easy answer.

-Your professor draws a significant amount of institutional power from the ability to assign your grade.
+Professors draw a significant amount of institutional power from the ability to assign grades.
 Few things impact a classroom like the threat of failure.
 Whether addressing disciplinary matters, poor study habits, or low attendance, the educator’s last line of defense against insolence or indolence is that very threat.